 In the event of an anaphylactic reaction, the emergency response procedures in this policy must be followed, together with the school’s general first aid procedures, emergency response procedures and the student’s Individual Anaphylaxis Management Plan.

-A complete and up-to-date list of students identified as being at risk of anaphylaxis is maintained by [insert role, name i.e. the school nurse] and stored at [location – note, should be the same location that the plans are stored].
+A complete and up-to-date list of students identified as being at risk of anaphylaxis is maintained by Meaghan Peters and stored at the Sick Bay.
 For camps, excursions and special events, a designated staff member will be responsible for maintaining a list of students at risk of anaphylaxis attending the special event, together with their Individual Anaphylaxis Management Plans and adrenaline autoinjectors, where appropriate.

 If a student experiences an anaphylactic reaction at school or during a school activity, school staff must: